 Just like your body, your face has muscles.
 Over time, it’s not just your skin that can lose firmness; the muscles that support your skin can start to weaken and sag.
 There are all sorts of facial muscles exercises (and even devices that help you work your face out) that Koreans do.

 Here’s an easy one that can help keep your muscles strong and sag-resistant: Say your vowels out loud, “A, E, I, O, U.” Do so with exaggerated expressions, focusing particularly on your lips (e.g., when you say “A,” feel your mouth opening wide across and try to widen it from side to side as much as you can; when you say “U,” pucker and stick your lips out as far out as they can go).
-Repeat three times, morning and night, right after you’ve finished your last step of your skincare regimen, when your skin is supple and moisturized.
+Repeat three times, morning and night, right after you’ve finished the last step of your skincare regimen when your skin is supple and moisturized.